quil/quil/README.md

 ## License

 Quil is distributed under Common Public License Version 1.0.
-See LICENCE for details.
+See LICENSE for details.

 The official Processing.org's jars, used as dependencies, are distributed under LGPG and their code can be found on http://processing.org/